Things to do in Samos in the coming months

 15th of August – The Assumption of the Virgin Mary.

 This is one of the most special days for Greeks.
 During this day there are many celebrations in honor of the Assumption of the Virgin Mary.
-There is one in Vathi as well as in Pythagorean or any other church dedicated to Virgin Mary.
+There is one in Vathi as well as in Pythagorean or any other church dedicated to the Virgin Mary.

 September